Jabble/tamu-rdm-workshops/modules/03-legal-and-ethical-considerations/legal-and-ethical-note.md

 - Data collectors (You): The person working with the principle investigator on a research project

 ## Exercise
-Dr. Smith works at The University and is the Principal Investigator on a large research project that is funded by the National Institutes of Health (NIH).
-However, while Dr. Smith wrote the original grant proposal, he does very little day-to-day work on the project.
-Instead, the Research Director, Betsy, oversees all aspects of the project, including staff supervision and all data management activities.
-In addition, Betsy has been lead author on several publications about the project's research findings.
+Prof. Smith works at The University and is the Principal Investigator on a large research project that is funded by the National Institutes of Health (NIH).
+While Prof. Smith wrote the original grant proposal, he does very little day-to-day work on the project.

+Instead, the Research Director, Dr. Lang, oversees all aspects of the project, including staff supervision and all data management activities.
+In addition, Dr. Lang has been lead author on several publications about the project's research findings.

 Who owns the project and its data?

-1. The PI, Dr. Smith
+1. Prof. Smith
-2. The Research Director, Betsy
+2. Dr. Lang
 3. The University
 4. The National Institutes of Health
-5. No one person or organization

 ## Answer
 The University.